 Originally from El Salvador, Noel Aragon came to Philadelphia as a part of the Salvadoran Red Cross “Young Ambassadors” program.
 Prior to his studies in Public Administration, he received his BA in Liberal Arts from WCU, minoring in Political Science.
 Currently working as an attaché and liaison to the Latino community for a Philadelphia City Councilperson, Noel’s demanding schedule made choosing PPA Philly Campus an ideal fit.
 The downtown location’s proximity to his work at City Hall, as well as classes that could be taken asynchronously allow him to accommodate an ever-shifting work schedule, and with a preschooler at home, helps balance family time.
 “While my background is in politics, I am very interested in learning to be a better communicator and about the sphere of nonprofits.
 My undergrad experience certainly influenced my desire to continue my studies, the WCU professors genuinely seem to care for the success of their students.
 I am excited to interact with students at the Philadelphia campus and expand my network of friends and colleagues.”

-Dr. Angela Kline is an Assistant Professor in the Department of Public Policy and Administration.
-She received her PhD in Urban Affairs and Public Policy from the Joseph R. Biden, Jr. School of Public Policy and Administration at the University of Delaware.
-Her research and classes include topics in nonprofit management and accountability, open data, and social equity.
-Before joining academia, Dr. Kline worked for several nonprofit organizations doing resource development and evaluation.
+Dr. Angela Kline is an Assistant Professor and MPA Director in the Department of Public Policy and Administration at West Chester University, and received her PhD in Urban Affairs and Public Policy from the Joseph R. Biden, Jr. School of Public Policy and Administration at the University of Delaware.
+Her research interests include nonprofit management and accountability, open data, and social equity.
+Kline currently serves as the District II Representative on the National Council of the American Society for Public Administration.
+Before joining academia, Kline worked for several nonprofit organizations doing resource development and evaluation.